GoogleCloudPlatform/spanner-migration-tool/reverse_replication/README.md

 - `pubSubDataTopicId`: id pub/sub data topic, pre-existing topics should use the same project as Spanner.
 - `pubSubEndpoint`: Pub/Sub endpoint, defaults to same endpoint as the Dataflow region.
 - `sourceShardsFilePath`: GCS file path for file containing shard info.
 Details on structure mentioned later.
-- `sessionFilePath`: GCS file path for session file generated via HarbourBridge.
+- `sessionFilePath`: GCS file path for session file generated via Spanner migration tool.
 - `machineType`: dataflow worker machine type, defaults to n2-standard-4.
 - `orderingWorkers`: number of workers for ordering job.
 Defaults to 5.
 - `writerWorkers`: number of workers for writer job.
 Defaults to 5.